traitecoevo/mortality_bci/docker/README.md

 (you'll need to restart `boot2docker` for the changes to take effect.)

-We autogenerate the Dockerfile using [dockertest](https://github.com/richfitz/dockertest); the main configuration file is `docker/dockertest.yml`, which is declarative rather than a list of instructions.
+We auto generate the Dockerfile using [dockertest](https://github.com/traitecoevo/dockertest); the main configuration file is `docker/dockertest.yml`, which is declarative rather than a list of instructions.

 To build the image, run